Azure/azure-sphere-samples/Samples/AvnetMethaneClick/README.md

    * No Azure Connection (reads on-board sensors and outputs data to debug terminal)
    * IoT Hub Connection using the Azure Device Provisioning Service
    * IoT Hub Connection using the direct connection method
-   * IoT Hub Connection with Azure Plug and Play (PnP) functionality
    * Avnet IoTConnect Platform Connection

 ### Sensors